 In any case, we see these different ways to pour.
 Serving chilled draft raises a similar question.
 I set aside cask-conditioned beer, which pours with a light head only and thin carbonation, and some wheat beer styles.

 In the pre-craft era, the question “how to pour” much exercised beer fans.
-Even the great beer writer Michael Jackson (1942-2007) reviewed it in his early books.
+Even the great beer writer Michael Jackson (1942-2007) discussed it in his early books.

-Today, it seems much less a preoccupation, at least of “hard core” craft circles.
-Yet advice is not wanting.
-A quick search shows many instructional videos, articles (e.g. in Vinepair and Thrillist) and forum discussions.
+Today, it seems much less a preoccupation, at least of “hard core” craft fans.
+Yet, advice is not wanting.
+A quick search shows instructional videos, articles, e.g. in Vinepair and Thrillist, and forum discussions.

-Before WW II many photos in America, Germany and elsewhere show a glass filled half or more with foam.
+Many photos taken in America, Germany and elsewhere before World War I show a glass filled half or more with foam.

-Eberhard in 1954 was 74 years old, and perhaps he found it easier, or always did, to drink his product with much of its gas released.
+Eberhard in 1954 was 74 years old, and perhaps he found it easier, or always did, to drink his product with less of its gas released.

-Maybe August, Jr., younger or with a different preference, preferred a more fizzy beer.
-He seems to have taken small sips, and maybe the carbonation is absorbed more easily that way.
+Maybe August, Jr., younger or with a different preference, liked a more fizzy beer.
+He seems to have taken small sips, and maybe the carbonation was absorbed more easily that way.

-It’s all down to how you like it, and two scions of a famous American brewing clan had their way.
+It’s all down to how you like it, and two scions of a famous American brewing clan liked it their way.

 The Rathskeller at Van Nuys was beautifully designed.
 I will link striking period photos in the next post.
-The brewery still exists, and the same room is still used for tasting, but likely it looks different today.
+The brewery still exists, and the same room is still used for tasting, but it doesn’t look the same today.